elb0/elb0.github.io/_posts/2018-08-30-phd-soundtrack.md

 I loooove Tom Lehrer.
 The glasses, the musical satire, the being a mathematics lecturer.
 Excuse me while I wipe the drool off my keyboard.

-During undergrad some of my friends in Mathematics and I would make up metaphors for our unhealthy relationships with Maths.
-Usually as some form of unrequited love or abusive relationship.
-Doing a PhD is a bit of a Masochism tango really.
+During undergrad some of my friends in Mathematics and I would make up metaphors for our unhealthy relationships with the subject.
+Usually as some form of unrequited love or abuse.
+Doing a PhD is a bit of a Masochism Tango really.
 Embrace the pain.

 > *At your command
 > Before you here I stand